amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 more.

 If an annotation processor cannot change the currently compiled class, then how that `@Getter`/`@Setter` business can possibly work?
-You want find an answer in the Java language documentation, yet this is exactly what _Project Lombok_ does.
+You will not find an answer in the Java language documentation, yet this is exactly what _Project Lombok_ does.

 Lombok is a beautiful Indonesian island not far from the island of Java (see the title image).
 Project Lombok defines a bunch of